BIO-RSG/panCan_processing/README.md

 When updating the main PanCanadian dataset, first check the last downloaded or processed day for each sensor and variable by running **00_check_latest_file.R**.

+__Input/output file paths:__
+You can specify the base input and output paths in processing, but the subfolders in those must be in the same format:
+For example, on hecla, the base path for downloads is `/mnt/data2/claysa`, and the base path for processed files (extracted to PanCanadian grid) is `/mnt/data3/claysa`.
+Inside each of those folders, the files are sorted into subfolders, following this system:

+- Download subfolders: sensor / variable / year

+    - Sensor = MODIS, SeaWiFS, VIIRS-SNPP, OLCI-A, or OLCI-B
+    - Variable = CHL, PAR, RRS, or SST (for MODIS/SeaWiFS/VIIRS-SNPP), CHL1, CHL2, CHL-OC5, or RRS (for OLCI-A), and CHL1 (for OLCI-B)
+    - Year = sensor-specific

+- Processed subfolders: sensor / variable / region / year

+    - Sensor = MODIS, SeaWiFS, VIIRS-SNPP, OLCI-A, or OLCI-B
+    - Variable = CHL_OCX, CHL_POLY4, CHL_GSM_GS, PAR, RRS, or SST (for MODIS/VIIRS-SNPP, and SeaWiFS with the exception of SST), CHL1, CHL2, CHL-OC5, or RRS (for OLCI-A), and CHL1 (for OLCI-B)
+    - Region = PANCAN, NWA, or NEP (NWA and NEP are for CHL_POLY4 and CHL_GSM_GS only, PANCAN for everything else)
+    - Year = sensor-specific

 ### STEP 1